ronaldoussoren/py2app/README.txt

 - Do not compile ``.nib`` files, it is not strictly needed and breaks PyObjC projects that still use the NibClassBuilder code.

+- Better error messsages when trying to include a non-existing file as a resource.

+- Don't drop into PDB when an exception occurs.

 py2app 0.5.2
 ------------